Skip to content

 • Memory management: Configure buffer sizes and allocation strategies

-Build System Integration
+Build System Integration#

-reactor-uc enables seamless integration into existing toolchains.
+The uLF runtime enables seamless integration into existing toolchains.
 The generated code includes importable build files (CMake or Makefiles) that can be incorporated into your project's build system.

-Zephyr Integration
+Zephyr Integration#

 For Zephyr-based projects, lfc provides integration through a custom west command.
 The build process follows the standard Zephyr workflow: